fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 _Figure; tf_rejectvusial with the summary method applied to the EOG channels_

 This shows the variance of the EOG channels.
-You can switch to the `std` or standard-deviation metric, which si slightly easier to understand.
+You can switch to the `std` or standard-deviation metric, which is slightly easier to understand.
 In the lower left you see the maximum over the HEOG and VEOG channel.
 It ranges up to `4e-4` or `4*10^-4` volt, which corresponds to 400 microvolt.

 A realistic range for the background activity and noise in the EOG channels _if there are no blinks or saccades_ is a standard deviation in the order of magniture of 20 microvolt: that is what we see in the trials of the first block.
 We can drag and select trials to exclude.
-If we reject all trials with a standard deviation in the EOG channels larger than 20 microvolt, we see that "361 trials are marked to INCLUDE, 526 trials are marked to EXCLUDE", i.e. we loose more than half of the trials.
+If we reject all trials with a standard deviation in the EOG channels larger than 20 microvolt, we see that _"361 trials are marked to INCLUDE, 526 trials are marked to EXCLUDE"_, i.e., we loose more than half of the trials.

-#### Exercise
+#### Exercise 2

 {% include markup/info %}
 Use the same approach on the EEG channels.
 The EEG channels have a different spacing to the reference electrode and different signal amplitudes.
 What threshold is realistic for the standartd deviation of the EEG channels?